-If you need to educate public officials about the historic role of governmental laws, regulations, agencies, and structures in reducing opportunity for home equity building among black homeowners, please absorb the list of ways that racism has impacted housing in the U.S. over many years.
+If you need to educate public officials about the historic role of governmental laws, regulations, agencies, and structures in reducing opportunity for home equity building among black homeowners, this article provides a summary of racial discrimination in housing.

 Most cities and city council persons would say there is no racial, ethnic, religious, or economic discrimination in quality and quantity of city services if they asked in a public forum.
 However, privately they will admit that either that is not true, or that they don't really know if it is true.